Overview of OpenRail’s Technical Infrastructure #

 Governance #

 The Technical Infrastructure Manager, part of the OpenRail Team, is responsible for the overall infrastructure.
-They do this in close collaboration with the Technical Committee as well as other users inside the organisation.
+They do this in close collaboration with the Technical Committee as well as other users inside the organization.
 They can define assistants to avoid that all knowledge and accesses reside with only one person.

 The current Technical Infrastructure Manager is Max Mehl (@mxmehl).
 He is assisted by Cornelius Schumacher (@cornelius).